 Most visitors to Nepal come to enjoy the biodiversity and literally breathtaking mountain scenery.
 Eight of the ten tallest peaks in the world, known collectively as the eight-thousanders, are located in Nepal.
 Mount Everest, the tallest mountain on earth, stands at 29,029 feet between Nepal and Tibet.

 Although climbing Mount Everest is out of reach for many of us, you can still trek to Everest Base Camp without technical training or equipment.
-You'll have to deal with cold — even in the lodges at night — and the myriad of heath challenges brought on by life at 17,598 feet (5,364).
+You'll have to deal with cold — even in the lodges at night — and the myriad of health challenges brought on by life at 17,598 feet (5,364).

 The stunning Annapurna circuit takes between 17 – 21 days and offers great mountain views; the trek can be done with or without a guide by hikers who are fit and know the risks.
 Unlike the walk to Everest Base Camp, the Annapurna trek can be chopped into shorter segments.